-At Crouse Memorial Park, you will find a wayside exhibit that tells the story of Moses and the hounds. carriage-driver to the president of Union College, Eliphalet Nott.
+At Crouse Memorial Park, you will find a wayside exhibit that tells the story of Moses and the hounds.

 Ten years later in 1850, Congress passed the Fugitive Slave Law, allowing any slave owner to reclaim his "property" at any time, in any state.
 While Moses was driving President Nott's carriage through town, there on the corner was Richard Murphy - his childhood friend and former enslaver - looking to reclaim his property.
 Moses rushed to Nott and begged for help.
 Nott helped Moses escape to Canada and paid Murphy \$250 to leave Moses alone.
 Eventually, Moses came back from Canada, having escaped slavery for the second time.

-Next Site Head east on Gay St. Turn right at the first cross street to stay on Gay St. Continue over Choptank River on MD 404 BUS W/Meeting House Rd.
-Travel 0.4 mile.
-Turn right at the light onto MD 328 E. Travel 0.3 mile.
-Turn right onto River Landing Rd.
-Travel 0.4 mile.
-The heritage center is on the left after 0.4 mile.
-Previous Site Head east on Gay St. Turn left onto Market St. Caroline Courthouse will be on the left in 0.1 mile.
-Denton Steamboat Wharf 10219 River Landing Road Denton, MD 21629 410 479-0655 www.carolinehistory.org/places/choptank-river-heritage-center/
+Walk to the Caroline County Visitor Center, on the grounds of the park.

+Head east on Gay St. Turn left onto Market St. Caroline Courthouse will be on the left in 0.1 mile.